Color psychology: Color meanings in cartography

-Other colors can have intuitive meaning due to their role in Gestalt psychology and other cognitive aspects of the map-reading process.
+Other colors may have intuitive meaning due to their role in Gestalt psychology and other cognitive aspects of the map-reading process.
 For example, shades that contrast most with the background (i.e., dark on a white page, light on a dark screen) are naturally perceived as "more" (higher values of quantitative properties, more important in the Visual hierarchy) than shades with less contrast.

 Combining colors

-Although some companies use a single color to represent their brand, many other companies use a combination of colors in their logo, and can be perceived in different ways than those colors independently.
+Although some companies use a single color to represent their brand, many other companies use a combination of colors in their logo, and the combination may be perceived in different ways than those colors independently.
 When asked to rate color pair preference of preselected pairs, people generally prefer color pairs with similar hues when the two colors are both in the foreground; however, greater contrast between the figure and the background is preferred.

-In contrast to a strong preference for similar color combinations, some people like to accent with a highly contrasting color.
-In a study on color preference for Nike, Inc. sneakers, people generally combined colors near each other on the color wheel, such as blue and dark blue.
+In contrast to a strong preference for similar color combinations, some study subjects demonstrate a preference for accenting with a highly contrasting color.
+In a study on color preference for Nike, Inc. sneakers, subjects generally combined colors near each other on the color wheel, such as blue and dark blue.
 However, a smaller segment preferred to have the Nike swoosh accentuated in a different, and contrasting, color.
-Most of the people also used a relatively small number of colors when designing their ideal athletic shoe.
+Most of the study subjects used a relatively small number of colors when designing their ideal athletic shoe.
 This finding has relevance for companies that produce multicolored merchandise, suggesting that to appeal to consumer preferences, companies should consider minimizing the number of colors visible and using similar hues in any one product.